medusajs/medusa/docs/content/add-plugins/twilio-sms.md

 ---
 description: 'Learn how to integrate Twilio SMS with the Medusa server.
-Twilio SMS can be used to send users SMS messages instantly.
-It can be used to send SMS messages to customers.
-Learn how to install the plugin and test it out.'
+Learn how to install the Twilio SMS plugin and test it out.'
 ---

 # Twilio SMS